The $v_n$-periodic Goodwillie tower on Wedges and Cofibres: Introduction and main results

-The $P_n$ on the left and the middle refers to single-variable calculus, the $P_{\vec n}$ on the right-hand side to multivariable calculus. \end{lemman}

-\begin{remark} In this paper we focus on calculus for the category of pointed spaces.
-Goodwillie calculus can be developed in more general settings, e.g. for model categories satisfying appropriate conditions \cite{kuhngoodwillie, pereira} or certain kinds of $\infty$-categories (Chapter 6 of \cite{A}), and the appropriate analogue of Lemma \ref{lem:key} holds there as well. \end{remark}

 We apply Theorem \ref{thm:HMGoodwillie} to $v_h$-periodic homotopy theory.
 First we recall the basic setup.
 Fix a prime $p$ and a natural number $h$.
 Everything that follows will implicitly be localised at $p$.
 Recall that a \emph{$v_h$ self-map} of a finite pointed space $V$ is a map $v: \Sigma^d V \rightarrow V$ which induces an isomorphism in $K(h)_*$ and is nilpotent in $K(i)_*$ for $i \neq h$.
 Here $K(i)_*$ denotes the (reduced) $i^{th}$ Morava $K$-theory at the prime $p$.
 A finite pointed space $V$ is \emph{of type $h$} if $K(i)_* V = 0$ for $i < h$ and $K(h)_*V \neq 0$.
-The periodicity theorem of Hopkins-Smith (see Theorem $9$ of \cite{6}) guarantees that type $h$ spaces with $v_h$ self-maps exist for every $h$.
+Mitchell \cite{mitchell} established that finite type $h$ spaces exist for every $h \geq 0$.
+The periodicity theorem of Hopkins-Smith (see Theorem $9$ of \cite{6}) guarantees that every type $h$ space admits a $v_h$ self-map after suspending it sufficiently many times.

 From now on, we fix a finite pointed space $V$ of type $h$ together with a $v_h$-self map $v: \Sigma^d V \rightarrow V$.
 For any pointed space $X$, one can define the \emph{$v_h$-periodic homotopy groups} of $X$ with coefficients in $V$ by considering the homotopy groups of the space $\mathrm{Map}_*(V, X)$ and inverting the action of $v$ by precomposition.
 More precisely, one considers the system of spaces